LLNL/boxfish/docs/devguide/overview.rst

 Data Storage Structure
 ----------------------
-Boxfish stores all of the inputted performance data in a hierarchy known as the ``DataTree``.
+Boxfish stores all of the input performance data in a hierarchy known as the ``DataTree``.
 This structure allows a logical display of the data available as well as an understood method for retrieving related data associated with any node in the tree.

-The first level of the Boxfish DataTree contains runs, representing groupings of data taken under the same system and application configuration.
+The first level of the Boxfish ``DataTree`` contains runs, representing groupings of data taken under the same system and application configuration.
 The run may contain meta-information about the conditions under which the data was gathered.
 Some of this information may be required by individual Boxfish modules.
 For example, the 3D Torus View requires meta-information indicating the run was done on a torus/mesh network and meta-information about the size and shape of that network.